-- Uses dynamic keyword expansion and tool tips for commands that - Automatically completes the command from a popup list - Displays complete command syntax as a tool tip - Displays parameter options for the command from a popup list - Includes a keyword command syntax help - Checks command syntax and uses color indicators that - Validate commands and command syntax - Identifies FPGA design constraints and SCOPE legacy constraints
+- Uses dynamic keyword expansion and tool tips for commands that - Automatically completes the command from a popup list - Displays complete command syntax as a tool tip - Displays parameter options for the command from a popup list - Includes a keyword command syntax help

-• Allows for standard editor commands, such as copy, paste, comment/un-comment a group of lines, and highlighting of keywords.
+- · Checks command syntax and uses color indicators that - Validate commands and command syntax - Identifies FPGA design constraints and SCOPE legacy constraints - Allows for standard editor commands, such as copy, paste, comment/un-comment a group of lines, and highlighting of keywords

-For information on how to use this Tcl text editor, see Using the TCL View of SCOPE GUI, on page 120.
+For information on how to use this Tcl text editor, see Using the TCL View of SCOPE GUI, on page 127.

-- For Tcl timing constraint syntax, see FPGA Timing Constraints, on page 212. - For Tcl design constraint syntax, see Chapter 6, Constraint Syntax. - You can also use the SCOPE editor to set attributes.
-See How Attributes and Directives are Specified, on page 4 for details.
+- For Tcl timing constraint syntax, see FPGA Timing Constraints, on page 210. - For Tcl design constraint syntax, see Design Constraints, on page 245. - You can also use the SCOPE editor to set attributes.
+See How Attributes and Directives are Specified, on page 8 for details.